The compact-open topology on the diffeomorphism or homeomorphism group of a smooth manifold without boundary is minimal in almost all dimensions: Rotating cubes and the density of arc compressions

-It is clearly possible to endow $Q$ with a smooth structure making it diffeomorphic to $\bar{B}^{m}$ in such a way that there exists an element of the diffeomorphism group witnessing any homeomorphism of $Q$ given by coordinate permutation.
-By a smoothed cube we mean a diffeomorphic embedding $\phi:Q\to M$ with respect to this structure.
-Its faces will be the images of the faces of $Q$.
-In particular, we will write $F_{i}^{\pm 1}(\phi):=\phi(I^{i-1}\times\{\pm 1\}\times I^{m-i})$.
+[0]{\mathcal{F}} One can endow $Q$ with a smooth structure that makes it diffeomorphic to $\overline{B}^{m}$, in such a way that any homeomorphism of $Q$ given by coordinate permutation is also a diffeomorphism.
+By a smoothed cube we mean an embedding $\phi:Q\to M$ which is a diffeomorphism with respect to this structure.
+We will refer to the images of the faces of $Q$ as the faces of $\phi$ or $\phi(D)$.
+In particular, we will write $\F_{i}^{\pm 1}(\phi):=\phi(I^{i-1}\times\{\pm 1\}\times I^{m-i})$.